Back to Top

 Don’t forget to send a picture

-The final touch of your typical text message is to send the cat parent a picture or video of their purrbaby.
-This should be done during every visit.
-For overnight reservations, send a text and a photo in the evening and again in the morning.
-This is an expectation of all Meowtel sitters and is considered to be a mandatory part of your daily communication with cat parents.
+The final touch of a typical text message is to send the cat parent a picture or video of their purrbaby.
+Many sitters on Meowtel do this during every visit.
+For overnight reservations, sitters on Meowtel often send a text and a photo in the evening and again in the morning.
+This is a common request from cat parents on Meowtel and is considered a tip some find helpful for daily communication.

 Why do we keep saying “typical”?

-It’s important to note that while most of our sitter’s visits will be typical visits with a healthy cat, there will also be times where the visits run amok.
+It’s important to note that while most visits by sitters on Meowtel will be typical visits with a healthy cat, there will also be times where the visits run amok.
 It could be that the cat is sick (or worse, passed away), the apartment flooded, or there was a break in.
 In those instances, a text message isn’t going to cut it.
-You should call the client immediately if you ever encounter an emergency situation.
-And of course, update Meowtel Bellhop also.
-We’re here to help navigate you through any emergencies.
-In the meantime, use this template to keep your client’s mind at ease.
+It is suggested to call the cat parent immediately if you ever encounter an emergency situation.
+And of course, contact Meowtel Support also.
+We’re here to help support the community through any emergencies.
+In the meantime, use this template to keep the cat parent’s mind at ease.

 Photo via Envato